 In this post, I would like to show you the details of this pass and make sure the difference from other passes.

-As you probably have already known, train system in Japan is very complicated.
-Especially in urban area, there are lots of railways.
+As you probably have already known, the train system in Japan is very complicated.
+Especially in the major cities, there are lots of railways.
 You might not understand the difference between Japan Railways (JR), subways and private railways.

-Especially in Kansai area, such as Osaka, Kyoto, Kobe, Nara, Himeji and Wakayama, many trains runs among these cities.
+In Kansai area, such as Osaka, Kyoto, Kobe, Nara, Himeji and Wakayama, many trains runs among these cities.
 You may be overwhelmed.
 But it is very important to understand the train system.
-You will make a trip much smoothly and save your trip time.
+This is a key to make a trip much more smoothly and save your trip time.

-I would like to explain about JR lines and private railway companies in Kansai area in this post.
+I would like to explain about JR lines and the private railway companies in Kansai area in this post.
 You may find which train line is the best for your trip.